veerlaajay/Azure-zero-to-hero/Day-01/01-basics.md

 ## Private Cloud:

+A private cloud is a cloud computing environment dedicated to a single organization.
+Any cloud infrastructure has underlying compute resources like CPU and storage that you provision on demand through a self-service portal.
+In a private cloud, all resources are isolated and in the control of one organization.

 **Who Uses It:** One specific organization or business.

 **What It's Like:** Picture having your own personal, private computer space.
 It's like a digital clubhouse where only you and your team have access.
 Others can't just drop in.